PriyaranjanKS/PowerPlatform_AITravelAdvisor/README.md

 ## 🌟 Highlighted Features

-- **Image Location Locator**: This Power Automate flow processes the image upload and utilizes Google Gemini to identify the location.
+- **Image Location Finder**: This Power Automate flow processes the image upload and utilizes Google Gemini to identify the location.
-- **Itenary Generator**: After location identification, this module generates a detailed travel itinerary using Google Gemini.
+- **Location Itenary Generator**: After location identification, this module generates a detailed travel itinerary using Google Gemini.

 ## 📘 Documentation